Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 model.Text = variant.Configuration.Value;
 ```

-*Note: If reading variant flags from App Configuration, version `8.0.0` or above for the `Microsoft.Azure.AppConfiguration` or `Microsoft.Azure.AppConfiguration.AspNetCore` package is required.*
+*Note: If reading variant flags from App Configuration, version `8.0.0` or above for the `Microsoft.Extensions.Configuration.AzureAppConfiguration` or `Microsoft.Azure.AppConfiguration.AspNetCore` package is required.*

 For more details on Variants, see [here](https://learn.microsoft.com/en-us/azure/azure-app-configuration/feature-management-dotnet-reference#variants).